Australia-US defence relationship

 Further information about the defence relationship is available on the Australian Department of Defence website.

 Through the Australian Defence Staff in Washington, DC, Australia improves the interoperability and integration of Australian and US forces, maximises training and exercise opportunities with the US and ensures access to the best technology.

-Our efforts ensure that both Australia and the US continue to benefit from the Alliance.
-For Australia, continued US engagement supports the development of our defence capabilities and plays a critical role in maintaining strategic stability in the Asia Pacific region.
+Our efforts ensure that both Australia and the US continue to benefit from the alliance.
+For Australia, continued American engagement supports the development of our defence capabilities and plays a critical role in maintaining strategic stability in the Asia Pacific region.
 For the US, Australia is a key ally in regional and global security efforts.

 Australia has approximately 580 Defence personnel in the United States, spread across 31 states, and the District of Columbia.